vrachieru/cheatsheet/README.md

 # About

-This is a collection of various brain dumps gathered throughout my journey of playing with a bunch of things.
+This is a collection of various brain dumps gathered throughout my journey of poking a bunch of things with a stick.
 Its main purpouse is to be used as a quick reference but it can aswell be a starting point in learning somethign new.